 Windows Build (64-bit Only)

-Release Date: February 20, 2022Installer (recommended) Portable .zip Getting Started
+Release Date: August 15, 2022Installer MSI Portable ZIP Nvidia CUDA® Build (Experimental) Getting Started

 To install from source, download and extract the latest release to a location of your choice, and make sure you have the appropriate system requirements installed before continuing.
-DVR-Scan can be installed by running the following command in the location of the extracted files (don't forget
+DVR-Scan can be built by running the following command:

 See the section Installing & Updating for instructions on installing DVR-Scan and the required system dependencies.
 The source distribution is the recommended download for Linux and Mac users.
 Although source installation is possible on Windows, the installer and portable versions are the recommended downloads for Windows users, as all required dependencies come bundled with these distributions.